-This research coupled with prior research studies provide the basis for designing hand-held HPGe detectors with large crystals that operate at higher temperatures than liquid nitrogen cooled systems.
+This research coupled with prior research studies provide the basis for designing potentially lower mass, hand-held, mechanically cooled HPGe detectors with larger crystals that operate at higher temperatures than liquid nitrogen cooled systems.
 Operating a mechanically cooled detector system between 130ºK and 150ºK allows for minimization of the required cooling size.
 As commercially available cooling devices advance and cooling density continues to improve, radiation detection serves to directly benefit.
 We suggest that the key to future compact RIID development involves a balance of elevating the detector temperature past the point where microphonic noise is the dominant contributor but simultaneously not past the point where energy resolution ultimately degrades at an exponential rate due to excessive leakage current.

-Practical Implication
+In the case of the detectors tested as a part of this research the microphonic noise resulting from the cooler was reduced to a fraction of its maximum contribution by 120°K. In addition, the energy resolution knee did not introduce itself until after 130°K depending on the volume of the detector.

-This research coupled with the research studies reviewed in Chapter 2 provide the basis for designing hand-held HPGe detectors that operate at higher temperatures than liquid nitrogen cooled systems.
-This has a practical implication.
+This research has a practical implication.
 Operating a mechanically cooled detector system between 130ºK and 150ºK allows for optimization of the cooling required.
 Current, commercially available mechanically cooled systems typically operate between 100ºK and 110ºK.
 As commercially available cooling devices advance, and cooling density continues to improve, radiation detection serves to directly benefit.
 The key to this future RIID development becomes a balance of elevating the detector temperature past the point where microphonic noise is the dominant contributor but simultaneously not past the point where leakage current becomes dominant and energy resolution ultimately degrades at an exponential rate.
 As shown in this research and prior research, this dominant leakage current varies with multiple variables and should be considered in any detector assembly design.

 Bibliography